bufbuild/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 ## 11.4 Resolve Go Dependencies {#resolve-go-dependencies}

-Now that both the `client` and `server` code exists, we'll need to run the following command to resolve some of the dependencies we need for the generated code:
+Now that you have code for both a client and a server, run this command to resolve some of the dependencies you need for the generated code:

 ```terminal
 $ go mod tidy